IBM/dsce-sample-apps/car-rental-review-insights/readme.md

+# Directory structure

+## data-assets

+This directory contains some sample input data that you can paste in the input box of the application.
+So that you can play around the app.

+## prompts

+This directory contains the different different prompts that you can use in the app.
+You can edit payloads files inside the code-assets/payload to make changes.

+## code-assets

+This directory contains the application code and required files.

-# Set up and launch application
+### Set up and launch application

 It is assumed that Python3+ is installed or download from https://www.python.org/downloads/.

-1. Go to the root directory and prepare your python environment.
+1. Go to the code-assets directory and prepare your python environment.

    ```sh
    python3 -m venv client-env